The importance of lifetime recognition

 In many ways, the provision for Sherborne of a bequest in your Will is the greatest gift of all.
 It signifies the belief you have in all that Sherborne stands for, and it creates a living testimony to that affection beyond your death.

 The Foundation believes that such a commitment to the future should not be recognised purely through acts of remembrance, and that those who have chosen to endow that future should be both honoured and thanked in their lifetime.
-It is for this reason that we have created the Bow Society, named in grateful memory of Charles Bow - the Sherborne coal merchant who gave in his Will the site which is now the campus of the International College, Sherborne School.
+It is for this reason that the Bow Society was created in 1998, named in grateful memory of Charles Bow - the Sherborne coal merchant who gave in his Will the site which is now the campus of the International College, Sherborne School.

 Membership of the Society is granted to all those who have signified their intention to make a bequest to the School.
 Recognising that such a decision is often private and personal, the list of members is not published, but an annual luncheon is held every year at which, in a quiet but meaningful way, the Foundation is able to offer the membership its thanks and keep them abreast of current development plans.

 The Foundation also draws upon the experience and wisdom of Bow Society members to advise on its intentions for the future.